 Figure 5: Both green and red arrowheads are visible

 - You can now right-click the motion path again, and choose the Edit Points option from the resultant contextual menu, as shown in Figure 4, above.
 You'll immediately see vertexes on the path, as shown in Figure 6, below.
 You can now select any of these vertex points and drag them around to create something that does not resemble a Pentagon anymore!
 We'll cover the editing of these vertex points in more detail in a future tutorial.

 - Click anywhere on the empty area of the slide to exit the Edit Points mode.

-- Now, select the other shape on the slide, and then select its S Curve 2 motion path, as shown in Figure 7.
-Carefully right-click the dotted line and choose the Close Path option from the resultant contextual menu (see Figure 7 again).
+- Now, select the other shape on the slide, and then select its S Curve 2 motion path, as shown in Figure 7, below.
+Carefully right-click the dotted line and choose the Close Path option from the resultant contextual menu, as shown in Figure 7, again.

 Figure 7: Close Path option to be selected

-- This will result in a segment being added to your motion path that connects the closing point back to the start point, as shown in Figure 8.
-Note that you no longer see two arrowheads, but just the green one (compare Figure 8 and 7).
+- This action will result in a segment being added to your motion path that connects the closing point back to the start point, as shown in Figure 8, below.
+Note that you no longer see two arrowheads, but just the green one.
+Compare Figures 8 and 7.

 Figure 8: Open path converted to closed path